Ecologykk/Master-of-Data-Science-Projects-2024-2025/README.md

 ### 🗄️ Database Technologies / Advanced Databases (Tecnologias de Base de Dados / Bases de Dados Avançadas) - Grade: **18**
 A solid course covering both traditional relational databases and more advanced NoSQL and distributed database systems.
 The practical work was engaging, and I really liked the focus on scalability and real-world applications.

-### 🎤 Seminars in Data Science (Seminários em Ciência de Dados) - Grade: **19**
+### 🎤 Seminars in Data Science (Seminários em Ciência de Dados) - Grade: **20**
+Top of the class again!
 This course consisted of various guest lectures and presentations on different topics in data science.
 Some seminars were really interesting, while others felt a bit generic.
 Overall, a decent course that enabled to grasp different visions from the Data Science domain.